Spring Break Trips

 Baltimore, Maryland—Cost $275

 Jonah House is an intentional community devoted to issues of militarism, social justice, and the environment.
 Jonah House is a spiritual based community.
 Although it is predominately of the Catholic tradition members of the community and extended community over the years have been of many faith traditions.
 Members live together sharing prayer, work and resources.
 Learn about non-violence, disarmament, and faith-based activism while living and participating in intentional community life with members of Jonah House.
 Activities include: manual labor, faith sharing, bible study, and faith based, non-violent protest.
-Applicants should be open to these activities and forms of activism; conversion of life values is likely.
-House Community: Jonah House.
+Applicants should be open to these activities and forms of activism.
+Host Community: Jonah House.

 Los Angeles, California—Cost $600